Tore602123/QuizApp/README.md

 **Environment Setup**:
 - Each test starts by initializing the `Intents` framework and launching `DatabaseActivity`, providing a clean state for each test case.

+**Testing Steps**:
+- **Add Image Test**:
+  - Observes the initial number of images in the database.
+  - Simulates clicking the add button to trigger the image addition UI.
+  - Mocks an intent for selecting an image and simulates the response from the gallery.
+  - Enters the image name and confirms the addition through the UI.
+  - Observes the number of images post-addition and asserts the expected increase.
+- **Delete Image Test**:
+  - Captures the initial state of the database for reference.
+  - Simulates the user action of deleting a previously added image by interacting with UI elements directly associated with the image (e.g., delete button next to the image’s name).
+  - Confirms the deletion action via the UI and observes the new state of the database.
+  - Verifies that the image count reflects the deletion accurately.

 **Test Methods**:
 - `testAddImage()`: Tests the functionality of adding an image to the database.
 This test simulates the entire flow of selecting an image from a gallery and adding it with a specific name (e.g., "Cat").
 It uses mocked intents to simulate gallery selection and verifies the increment in the image count within the database.
 - `testDeleteImage()`: Confirms the ability to delete an image from the database.
 It simulates the user action of deleting an image named "Cat" and checks if the database's image count decrements accordingly.